Blazam-App/docs.blazam.org/docsource/admin/templates.md

 #### Send Welcome Email
 If enabled, an email containing the username and password will be sent.
-If the email field is generated or static the email will go to that address.
+If the email field is generated, static, or editable the email will go to that address.
 If no address is entered into the email field, the user will be asked for a destination.

 #### Ask For Alternate Email